 Emma and Damian with their two children Alice and Jemima ventured into the unknown for their first experience of a glamping holiday.
-Here is an account of Emma’s doubts and worries:
+Thanks to Emma for such a candid account of her family’s glamping adventure.

 Since then, the very word camping has given me the shivers… hard ground, damp clothes & sleeping bags really don’t appeal any more.
 So, this Easter when my husband suggested a glamping holiday in a Yurt, I nearly passed out.
 I couldn’t think of anything worse with a 6 and 2 ½ year old, so I said “NO!”

 Then I thought about it… why do so many people rave about these glamping holidays?
 Freedom for the children, fresh air, getting away from it all, break from routine…all sounded very positive, but the thought of being freezing cold in April under canvas still didn’t really appeal.
 Don’t ask me how, but I was eventually persuaded to give it a go.

 My expectations were low, but the children were excited & so was my husband, so on the way there I started to get into the holiday spirit.

 After a good journey (there were no fights in the back of the car!) we arrived unflustered & pleasantly surprised. .. a beautiful little hamlet in deepest darkest Herefordshire was before us, rabbits hopping across the road, horses galloping in fields, butterflies fluttering in the hedgerows, daffodils adorning the roadside – what a delightful little place!

 Midland Farm was just around the next corner..
 Charlie came out to greet us & showed us to our parking spot, right next to the yurt, so no worries there (I’d packed for all eventualities, so how far we’d got to carry our bags was very important at this point!!)